adn770/ppdf/docs/design-dmme.md

     -   **Outcome**: Users playing an Adventure Module are greeted with a visually striking mosaic of cover art, creating a strong thematic opening for the game session.

+### Phase 9: Core UI & Hub Foundations

+-   **Milestone 31: Implement Multi-View Architecture**
+    -   **Goal:** Refactor the core UI to support the new multi-view paradigm.
+    -   **Key Tasks:**
+        -   Create the main containers for the Game, Library, and Party views.
+        -   Implement the status bar with icons to switch between the three views.
+        -   Implement the logic for the contextual header, showing different buttons based on the active view.
+    -   **Outcome:** A functional application shell where the user can navigate between three distinct (but still empty) views.

+-   **Milestone 32: Build Library & Party Hub UIs**
+    -   **Goal:** Create the static two-panel layouts for the new management hubs.
+    -   **Key Tasks:**
+        -   Build the Library Hub's layout: KB list on the left, tabbed inspector panel on the right.
+        -   Build the Party Hub's layout: Party list on the left, character roster/ editor panel on the right.
+        -   Populate the lists by fetching data from the existing backend APIs.
+    -   **Outcome:** The Library and Party hubs are visually complete and display existing KBs and Parties.

+### Phase 10: Advanced Ingestion & Management

+-   **Milestone 33: Implement Content Explorer**
+    -   **Goal:** Allow users to view the indexed content of a Knowledge Base.
+    -   **Key Tasks:**
+        -   Create a new backend endpoint `GET /api/knowledge/<kb_name>/explore`.
+        -   Implement the frontend logic to fetch and render the "Text View" and "Asset View" in the Library Hub.
+    -   **Outcome:** A user can select a KB and browse all of its indexed content.

+-   **Milestone 34: Refactor Ingestion for Sectional Control**
+    -   **Goal:** Overhaul the ingestion workflow to support the new review step.
+    -   **Key Tasks:**
+        -   Create a new API endpoint `POST /api/knowledge/analyze` that returns a list of sections from a file.
+        -   Modify the main ingestion endpoint to accept a user-configured list of sections.
+        -   Integrate this two-stage process into the Import Wizard now located inside the Library Hub.
+    -   **Outcome:** A user can upload a file, review its sections, apply cues or exclusions, and then finalize the ingestion.

+### Phase 11: Character & Asset Management

+-   **Milestone 35: Implement Character Creator in Party Hub**
+    -   **Goal:** Move all character creation and management functionality into the new Party Hub.
+    -   **Key Tasks:**
+        -   Integrate the existing character editor and AI generator UI into the right-hand panel of the Party Hub.
+        -   Ensure all backend API calls for creating/deleting characters work correctly from this new view.
+    -   **Outcome:** The Party Hub is a fully functional interface for managing all parties and characters.

+-   **Milestone 36: Implement Custom Asset Upload**
+    -   **Goal:** Allow users to add their own images to a KB's asset collection.
+    -   **Key Tasks:**
+        -   Create a new API endpoint `POST /api/knowledge/<kb_name>/upload-asset`.
+        -   Implement the drag-and-drop UI in the Library Hub's "Asset View".
+    -   **Outcome:** A user can add custom images to any Knowledge Base at any time.

 ---